Assessing Failure Rate of Line Insulators

 Fig. 6: Poor pollution performance of this design was root cause of relatively high numbers of failed discs.

 Fig. 7 shows failure of a UHV composite insulator in Korea about 10 years ago.
 The failure occurred close to the live end and only several sheds as well as the field grading device remained connected to the live end fitting.
-Here the failure was linked to pucture of the housing and subsequent internal tracing.
+Here the failure was linked to puncture of the housing and subsequent internal tracing.

 Fig. 7: Location of failure and images of failed insulator.
 (Photos courtesy KEPCO).